FIRPTA Attorney

 ON WHAT TYPE OF UNITED STATES PROPERTY DOES FIRPTA APPLIES?

 FIRPTA applies to real property interests in the United States.
-The obvious types of U.S. real estate that it applies are land, buildings, and homes.
-However, FIRPTA also applies to natural deposits, mines, and some personal property that is closely associated with real property (such as movable walls and farming equipment).
+The obvious types of U.S. real estate covered include land, buildings, and homes.
+However, many people don’t realize that FIRPTA also applies to natural deposits, mines, and some personal property that is closely associated with real property (such as movable walls and farming equipment).
+A knowledgeable FIRPTA lawyer can help identify whether your specific property falls under these regulations.

 WHEN DO NONRECOGNITION PROVISIONS APPLY?

-Certain non-recognition provisions exist under the Foreign Investment in Real Property Tax Act (FIRPTA) that allow foreign sellers of U.S. real estate to avoid income tax withholding.
+Certain non-recognition provisions exist under FIRPTA that allow foreign sellers of U.S. real estate to avoid income tax withholding.
 One common exception involves the sale of a personal residence.

 What Are the Applicable Withholding Rates?